St. Johns Justice & Municipal Courts

 - Court staff may not provide legal interpretations, offer advice, do legal research, or complete forms.

 - The defendant has 20 calendar days from the date they are served (30 days if they are out of state) to file an answer.
-There is a $25.00 fee to file an answer.
-The defendant must also serve the plaintiff with a copy of the answer.
+There is a $28.00 fee to file an answer.
+The defendant must also provide the plaintiff with a copy of the answer.
+If the defendant files a counterclaim, the defendant must serve the plaintiff with a copy of the counterclaim and provide the court with proof of service.

 If the defendant files an answer, a hearing date will be scheduled, and both parties notified in writing.
 At the hearing, both the plaintiff and defendant have the opportunity to present their case.
 If the Defendant does not file an answer, the Plaintiff may file an Affidavit of Default with the court and serve the defendant with a copy.
 The defendant has 10 days to respond.
 If the defendant responds, a hearing will be set.
 If the defendant does not respond, the plaintiff may file a Motion for Entry of Default Judgment with or without Hearing and a Statement of Costs with the court.
 A judgment may be entered by the court; this does not require the plaintiff’s appearance at a hearing.